 In terms of snow clearing, areas designated as snow routes will not be given any special consideration over other streets.
 Streets will be cleared by their priority classification as per Snow and Ice Control Policy No.332.

 Residents living on snow routes are encouraged to find alternative parking in advance, such as a garage, underground parkade or surface lot.

 Residents who typically park on a snow route and are going out of town or leaving the vehicle on the street for an extended period of time this winter should find alternate parking before leaving, or ask a friend or neighbour to move the vehicle.

 We will issue a snow event advisory and highlight it on the top of this page.
 An advisory can be issued as a result of a forecast for an expected snow event, during a snow event or after a snow event.
 The parking ban will come into effect 24 hours after the snow advisory has been issued.
 Vehicles should be moved as soon as possible, but no later than 24 hours following the advisory.

 The snow route parking bans will be in effect until the City declares they have been lifted.
 You can find out if the parking bans are in effect by:

 - Signing up for snow route news through the City’s e-subscribe channel and receiving the advisory through e-mail

-- Visiting our Snow removal & ice control page
+- Visiting our Snow clearing & ice control page

-- Following our social media channels (Facebook and Twitter)
+- Following our social media channels (Facebook, Instagram, Twitter)